ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ]);
 ```

-Okey so what the hell is a container namespace?
+Okay so what the hell is a container namespace?
-Well look at it as a little application with its own file structure.
-The container namespace defines this file structure. `config` is not a special key, its just a name we assign to a file that shold be accessible in your container files / scripts.
+Well, look at it as a little application with its own file structure.
+The container namespace defines this file structure. `config` is not a special key, it's just a name we assign to a file that should be accessible in your container files/scripts.

 ```php
 $namespace->parse(__DIR__ . '/app.ctn');